thomblweed/Weather/weather-app/ReadMeWeather.md

  A couple of things I noted when reading the api documentation.
 It is recommended to use a City Id for the most accurate data call.
 There is a paramter for returning metric values which is relevent for the UK.
 Also, the documentation mentions not to call the data more than once in a 10 minute period, so I implemented a localStorage key to save the data after the initial call (with expiry time of 15 mins).

 # Handling the 5 day/3 hour data returned
+ I decided it would be clearer to group the results by Day/Date as the data returned from the api does not group by date/day by default.

+# Using React
+ I am using React as this is the approach I use in my current role for SharePoint 365 development, and thought it best to show the skills I have obtained with this over the past year or so.
+The setup has some differences when using react app (as opposed to SharePoint React web parts) of which I have read up on while performing this exercise.

 ## Future Improvements and Thoughts ##
 -- As mentioned below (in testing section) I would like to get into using unit tests for React